Shiriny24/colossus/docs/source/installation.rst

 * `scipy <https://www.scipy.org/>`__
 * `six <https://pypi.org/project/six/>`__

 Some tutorial notebooks also use other packages, for example matplotlib for plotting.
+In addition, the following dependencies are optional:

+* `astropy <https://www.astropy.org/>`__ (only if the astropy cosmology converter is used)
+* `camb <https://camb.readthedocs.io/en/latest/index.html>`__ (only if a CAMB power spectrum is requested)

 .. rubric:: Package installation